Toutouwai/ProcessListerSelector/README.md

 * If ListerPro is installed you can run ListerPro actions on the listed pages - the available actions are defined in the module config.

-* Bookmarks can be configured in the module config and accessed by the flyout menu for the module page.
+* Bookmarks can be configured in the module config and accessed via the flyout menu for the module page.

 ## Usage